 - Implemented outbreak cleaning protocols throughout Ozcare

-- Enforced a restricted visitor policy at our aged care facilities
+- Enforced a restricted visitor policy and restricted visiting hours at our aged care facilities

-- Introduced mandatory temperature checks to all visitors to our aged care facilities
+- Introduced mandatory temperature checks & screening questionnaires to all visitors to our aged care facilities

 - Place additional hand-sanitisers throughout our services